 A physics bachelor's degree can lead to a wide variety of career paths.
 The problem-solving skills it hones are valued inside and outside of the sciences.

 Approximately half of graduates go on to graduate school in fields like physics, astronomy, engineering, and medicine, while the other half get jobs in fields like software, engineering, education, or management.
 Students going straight into the job market are typically offered higher starting salaries than students with degrees in many other fields.

 The American Institute of Physics has an online Grad School Shopper which allows you to search for programs based on a variety of criteria (specialty, degree, GRE requirements, location, etc.).

 Many have gone on in physics and engineering, but a physics degree is far more versatile than that.
 Our graduates have gone on to places like Lawrence Livermore National Labs, Cisco, US Bank, Duke University, Northrop Grumman, the U.S. Navy, So.
 Cal.
-Edison, Charles Schwab, and Goldman Sachs, where they've worn titles like research scientist, nuclear engineer, president, technical writer, financial analyst, teacher, chief medical physicist, and professor.
+Edison, Charles Schwab, and Goldman Sachs, where they've had titles like research scientist, nuclear engineer, president, technical writer, financial analyst, teacher, chief medical physicist, and professor.